DJF144/Inspect2026/README.md

 ---

-### 7. Send Email to Customer
+### 6. Send Email to Customer

-After generating the PDF, the inspector can send an email to the customer directly from the Order record.
+After generating the PDF, the email is sent automatically via a ServiceNow Notification.
+When the Order state is set to Closed Complete, the notification is triggered and sends the PDF report to both the customer and the inspector.